-Sanó, Cruz homer as Twins top Indians 3-2 in series opener
+Twins get homers from Sanó, Cruz, top Indians 3-2 in opener

 Kenta Maeda (4-0) gave up a leadoff homer in the first to César Hernández and then dodged trouble for the next four before turning it over to Minnesota’s bullpen.

-Carlos Santana’s two-out RBI single in the seventh off Trevor May cut the Twins lead to lead to 3-2.
-But the right-hander shook it off and struck out slugger Franmil Reyes with runners at the corners to end the threat.
+Trevor May gave up Carlos Santana’s two-out RBI single in the seventh to make it 3-2, but the right-hander struck out slugger Franmil Reyes with runners at the corners to end the threat.

-Taylor Rogers worked the ninth for his seventh save.
+After Sergio Romo worked the eighth and chirped at Cleveland’s dugout afterward, Taylor Rogers pitched the ninth for his seventh save.

+Cleveland’s offensive woes continue.
+The Indians have scored two runs or fewer in 14 games.
+They went 1 for 9 with runners in scoring position and stranded 11 runners.

+“We gotta start stringing hits together,” said Sandy Alomar Jr., who filled in again for manager Terry Francona.
+“We’re not doing that.
+That’s the ballgame right there.”

-Cleveland was again without manager Terry Francona, who underwent surgery on a gastrointestinal condition last week.
-The 61-year-old Francona has missed 15 of the club’s 29 games.
+Francona, who underwent surgery on a gastrointestinal condition last week, missed 15 games and will not be back in this series.

-Sandy Alomar Jr., the team’s usual first base coach, remains Francona’s interim replacement.

 Before the game, Alomar amplified the importance of the three-game set.